International Honors Program

 HOW TO APPLY FOR INTENSIVE STUDIES

-You can register for a specific Intensive after you have been admitted to Summer Session.
-Please follow the instructions included as part of your Acceptance Process.
+Confirmed students will be able to register for an Intensive after Axess opens on April 12, 2020.
+You can only register for an Intensive after you have been admitted to Summer Session and confirmed with a Stanford ID Number.
 There is no additional fee required to participate in Intensive Studies.

 NOTE: If your institution does not award transfer credits, you are highly encouraged to participate in Stanford Summer Session's Intensive Studies program.